PurdueRCAC/hands-on-with-anvil/challenges/Python_Cupy_Basics/README.md

 Compute nodes equipped with NVIDIA GPUs will be able to take full advantage of CuPy’s capabilities on the system, providing significant speedups over NumPy-written code.
 CuPy with AMD GPUs is still being explored, and the same performance is not guaranteed (especially with larger data sizes).

-Instructions for Frontier are available in this guide, but users must note that the CuPy developers have labeled this method as experimental and has limitations.
+Instructions for Anvil are available in this guide, but users must note that the CuPy developers have labeled this method as experimental and has limitations.

 &nbsp;